 Digital artwork can be made more quickly and cheaply than equivalent traditional work, changes can be made or rolled back, extra elements can be imported, it can be copied, shared and printed effortlessly.
 For any kind of publishing or promotional use the advantages seem obvious – although, of course, paintings and drawings can be scanned or photographed.
 So what is the enduring appeal of traditional work?

-The vast majority of caricature commissions are for gifts and, whilst it might be fun to receive a series of 1s and 0s it isn’t quite like having a physical hand made artifact.
+The vast majority of caricature commissions are for gifts and, whilst it might be fun to receive a series of 1s and 0s it isn’t quite like having a physical hand made artefact.
 The fact that digital art so often tries to mimic traditional media goes to show how much affection people have for pen, ink, pastel and paint.
 More importantly perhaps, there can be limitless identical copies of a digital file but every painting or drawing is inherently a one off.
 We humans have a natural inclination to prize the unique!